ntulenev/KafkaSnapshot/README.md

 | OffsetEndDate | Message date top limit (optional).
 Use to limit filtering messages in large topics|
 | ExportRawMessage | If true - export will write message as raw string without converting to formatted json (optional)|
 | PartitionsIds | Partitions ids filter (optional)|

+Filter restrictions:
+* 'Contains' key filter could be applied only to string keys.
+* 'GreaterOrEquals' and 'LessOrEquals' filters could be applied only to long keys.

 Exported file example: